Twelve Tribes of Israel: In the New Testament

+Latter-day Saints

 In the Church of Jesus Christ of Latter-day Saints, a patriarchal blessing usually contains a declaration of the lineage of the recipient of blessing in relation to the twelve tribes of Israel.

 In Islam

 The Quran (7th century CE) states that the people of Moses were split into twelve tribes.
 Surah 7 (Al-A'raf) verse 160 says:

 "We split them up into twelve tribal communities, and We revealed to Moses, when his people asked him for water, [saying], 'Strike the rock with your cane,' whereat twelve fountains gushed forth from it.
 Every tribe came to know its drinking-place.
 And We shaded them with clouds, and We sent down to them manna and quails: 'Eat of the good things We have provided you.'
 And they did not wrong Us, but they used to wrong [only] themselves."